-Astonishingly, the present economic mess has its roots in errors that were identified more than seventy years ago - the achievement of an Irish-Canadian Jesuit, Bernard Lonergan (1904-1984).
+Astonishingly, the present economic mess has its roots in errors that were identified more than seventy years ago - the achievement of a Canadian, Bernard Lonergan (1904-1984).
 His writings of the last century, including his works on economics, have been made available through the University of Toronto Press.
 But so far they have not yet caught the attention of mainstream economists.

 There is, however, a small but growing group of scholars and other individuals who are working at understanding Lonergan’s economics.
 Philip McShane, a friend and colleague of Lonergan during their careers, has been studying Lonergan’s work for several decades and in the late 1990’s edited a text containing most of Lonergan’s key results in economics: Bernard Lonergan, For a New Political Economy (Ed.
 Philip McShane), Collected Works of Bernard Lonergan, Vol. 21, University of Toronto Press, 1998.

 Thanks to Lonergan’s results, it is now evident that in any economy there are two flows of money concomitant with new goods and services.
 One flow buys into society what can be called consumer goods; the other flow buys what can be called capital goods.
 The success of the economy requires that measurements of these be built, systematically and statistically, into economic practice, so that credit be intelligently given to factors in the economy, especially to innovative factors.